 - Best for couples: Arosa Kulm, Arosa.
 An historic palace hotel right on the edge of the slopes.

 - Best for families: Sunstar Hotel, Arosa.
 A casual hotel near Untersee Lake with its own ski school, spa and pool.

 - Best for budget travellers: Viva Hostel., Chur.
 This modern, lively hostel has a range of rooms, some en suite.

 ValaisWhile the prime speciality of French Switzerland is fondue, another cheesy dish, raclette, is known countrywide, but best savoured in the canton of Valais.

 As for what this is (and involves), a large half-round of cheese is held in front of a fire.
 Then, as it melts, it’s scraped (raclé) onto a plate, and served with boiled potatoes, pearl onions and pickles.

-Find your perfect place to stay in the canton of Valais.
+Best places to stay in the canton of Valais

 Another local speciality is the saucisson vaudois, or pork and beef Vaud sausage.
 Famed for its delicately smoked flavour, it's served boiled or steamed with a purée of potatoes and leeks.